Determining the overlap of two time periods with historically managed tables often requires multiple comparisons.

-The Teradata OVERLAPS command makes it more accessible.
+The Teradata OVERLAPS command simplifies this detection.

 SELECT 'Overlapping' WHERE (DATE '2019-01-01', DATE '2019-06-30') OVERLAPS(DATE '2019-05-31', DATE '2019-12-31');